How to Use Empathy Statements to Win Customers

 You can respond with: “Later, we can go through our product roadmap.
-At this moment, let’s go back on resolving the problem with your billing please.”
+At this moment, let’s go back to resolve the problem with your billing, please.”

 Furthermore, there will be callers who may not clearly explain what they need.
 You have to stay patient but persistent.
 A bit of a detective.
 Ask a lot of questions.

 Also, don’t be intimidated by difficult customers.
-Just stay calm, professional and show the best version of yourself.
+Just stay calm and professional and show the best version of yourself.

 #3 Make it your issue too

 Use empathy statements and make the customer service experience as positive as possible.
-You may not be able to solve callers’ problem in its entirety, but at least you did your best.
+You may not be able to solve callers’ problems in their entirety, but at least you did your best.

 For example, if a client is calling to say that their email forms are down for a week, imagine how many emails they missed.
 It probably cost them a lot of customers that will never come back.
 And you might have just lost one, too.